zkpstandard/docs/pages/apps/apps.md

 permalink: /apps
 ---

-# ZKProof Wiki of Concrete Applications
+# ZKProof Wiki of Concrete ZKP Applications

 This webpage (ongoing work) intends to list many references about possible applications of ZKPs.